Radiography66 Credit Associate Degree

 Before you apply, you should know

-This program requires a criminal background check.
-Acceptance to Northcentral Technical College will not be denied based on a criminal background, however, a check is required for placement at clinical sites or field experiences.
+- This program may require a Criminal Background Check and/or Health Record.
+Acceptance to Northcentral Technical College will not be denied based on a criminal background or health record, however, a check may be required for placement at clinical sites or field experiences.

 Fill out our application

 The application can be submitted online and takes just a few minutes to complete.
-The $30.00 application fee is being waived at this time.Apply Now
+There is no fee to apply.Apply Now

 Then, submit one of the following